Niroopa65/parkinsons-disease-prediction-R/README.md

 # Parkinson’s Disease Prediction Using Machine Learning in R

 ## Project Overview
-This project demonstrates the use of **machine learning algorithms** to predict **Parkinson’s disease** based on voice measurements from the **UCI Parkinson’s dataset**.
+This project demonstrates the use of **machine learning algorithms** to predict **Parkinson’s disease** based on voice measurements from the **kaggle Parkinson’s dataset**.
 The goal is to build, evaluate, and compare multiple models to identify the most accurate and reliable for early detection.

 ## Dataset
 - Source: Kaggle dataset